penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 ## Collector Blocks

-Selector Blocks run once _for each instance_ of the matching of the Style variables against the Substance variables.
-Each run is independent from another and has no knowledge about any other runs.
-This characteristic makes it difficult to implement features that require aggregations aside from the trivial `match_total`.
-For example, we can't compute the sum of `center` field of _all_ Substance variables that satisfy some predicates.
+Selector blocks match _style_ variables against _substance_ variables to produce multiple matches.
+Each match is independent from another.
+This characteristic makes it difficult to implement features that require aggregations over multiple matches.
+For example, we can't compute the sum of `center` fields of _all_ Substance variables that a selector matches on.

 Collector Blocks enables these types of aggregations by introducing collections of _substance_ variables.
 The syntax is as follows: